h5md/h5md/draft.rst

 Objective
 ---------

 H5MD stands for "HDF5 for molecular data".
-H5MD is aimed at becoming a specification to store molecular simulation data.
-It is based on the `HDF5`_ file format.
-It should facilitate portability of said data amongst simulation and analysis programs.
+H5MD is a specification to store molecular simulation data and is based on the `HDF5`_ file format.
+The primary goal is to facilitate the portability of said data amongst scientific simulation and analysis programs.

 .. _HDF5: http://www.hdfgroup.org/HDF5/